 Jennifer Barkan was an operations manager for a real estate company representing home builders when she attended a 2012 conference about cultivating online prospects.
 What she heard there provided the impetus for what would be a turning point for the firm’s new-homes division and her career.
-Barkan convinced her managers that the company needed an online sales consultant and spent almost a year training with consultant Mike Lyon before developing the program and implementing a customer relationship management system.
+Barkan convinced her managers that the company needed an online sales consultant and spent almost a year training with consultant Mike Lyon before developing the program and implementing a customer relationship management (CRM) system.
 During the first two years of the online sales program, the number of builder clients grew from two to 10 companies and the online division’s share of sales increased from 6 percent to 13 percent.
 Barkan also increased Facebook engagement by featuring shelter dogs available for adoption in her house tour videos.

 Q: What was the opportunity you recognized that led you to pursue becoming an online sales consultant?

 A: Mike Lyon was giving a presentation about having a commitment to online sales and having an online sales consultant.
 It was like a light bulb went off for me.
 I thought, “We don’t know how to quantify what happens after the person gets to our website.”
 So, sitting there, I’m thinking ...
 What are we doing?
 There’s a huge opportunity here, yet we have no idea where these people are going once they get to our site.
 The leads at the time were just going directly to our salespeople.
 And, while we love our salespeople, cultivating and marketing leads isn’t their highest and best use.
 I just raised my hand and said, “I think this is a huge opportunity for our company, and I’d like to spearhead it.”
 Our managers were like, Let’s do it!

 We started the project just for our new-homes division.
 We have a separate page on our company website for new homes, and I started as the online sales consultant for new homes.

 Q: How should a lead be handled within the first 30 days?